The set of ROS packages for interfacing with Gazebo are contained within a

 If you installed from source to the default location it should say:

-If you installed from debian it should say:
+If you installed from debian/ubuntu binary packages it should say:

 Choose the method you would prefer.
 The easier and faster is installing it from packages but installing from source means you can more easily debug and submit bug patches ;-)